ryansama/Desktop-Flashcards/README.md

 # SharpCards

 SharpCards is a desktop app built with C# and Windows Forms.
 It allows the user to create, store, and read two-sided flashcards.
 The user can organize their cards using groups.
+The code that runs the processes within the applciation are located in [Form1.cs](https://github.com/ryansama/SharpCards/blob/master/Desktop%20Flashcards/Form1.cs).

 ####Usage